AusDTO/dta-website/_posts/2017-12-07-smart-cities-dashboard.md

 During our accessibility testing, we spoke to a vision impaired user who found the experience of interacting with the dashboard good.
 But the biggest takeaway from this interview is that the dashboard can also be used to help vision impaired children learn how to use assistive technologies.

-We love hearing stories like this, it helps us to make sure we are continuing to iterate on our dashboard.
-In fact this is important for all of our dashboard products — to ensure that all users not only have better access to information, but have a meaningful experience at the same time.
+We love hearing stories like this.
+It helps us to make sure we are continuing to iterate on our dashboard.
+In fact this is important for all of our dashboards &mdash; ensuring that all users not only have better access to information, but have a meaningful experience at the same time.

 ## What’s next?